 Booking a stay at The Del was tempting but I learned about Glorietta Bay Inn and it’s history, I couldn’t pass up the opportunity.
 I’m a sucker for historic places and I thought, “If this man was part of the development of the Hotel Del Coronado and this mansion was his dream home, it’s bound to be beautiful!”
 Beautiful, it was!
 Almost a year ago to the date, I was in Italy and the architecture of this home brought back memories of Tuscany.
 Apparently, Mr. Spreckels had a flair for Italian Renaissance and the home shows it!

 Before I go any further, I’d like to be transparent.
 I am NOT receiving payment for this piece.
-I was, however, offered a discount on our stay in exchange for my honest review.
+I was, however, provided a discount on our stay in exchange for my honest review.
 As always, the following opinions are 100% my own.

 First impressions set the tone for most experiences.
 I really feel like the staff at Glorietta Bay Inn hit the nail on the head for this one.
 First of all, our day started at 2:30 in the morning to catch an early flight.
 Basically, I arrived one tired and hungry hot mess.
 Exhaustion I can deal with but hungry can become a problem.
 When we walked into the hotel, it wasn’t even 9 am yet so I was a little anxious about how much longer I had to wait to eat.
 My expectation was to let them hold our bags while we searched out some breakfast and return a little later.
 My hope was that they let us check in a few hours early to maybe take a nap after lunch.